X-Plane/XLua/README.md

 `c = wrap_command(name, before_handler, after_handler)`

 This takes an existing command (e.g. one of X-Plane’s commands) and installs two new handlers - the before handler runs before X-Plane, and the after handler runs after.
 You can use this to “listen” for a command and do extra stuff without losing X-Plane’s capabilities.
 You must provide both functions even if one does nothing.

+`c = filter_command(name, handler)`

+This allows you to provide a function that defines a 'filter' for a command.
+The filter will determine whether the command is actually invoked or not, or continues to be invoked if it is already active.
+As with other command modifiers such as `wrap_command` or `replace_command`, this returns a reference to the command.
+The filter function takes no parameters, and should return boolean `true` if the filtered command is to proceed and boolean `false` if the filtered command is to be blocked.

+The filter function will be called for each "start" and "continue" phase message.
+It is not called for the "stop" phase because this means the command is ended and so does not need filtering.
+You may return `false` at any time so there is no need to differentiate between "start" and "continue".

+**CAUTION:** When a command is filtered and you change the filter state from `true` to `false` while the command is in the "continue" phase:
+  * If it's a custom Lua command you will get a "stop" when the filter goes `false` and a "start" when the filter goes `true` if the command has not been stopped in the meantime.
+  * If it's a native sim command, there is currently no "start"/"stop" sent; instead it blocks the sim from receiving the "continue" messages.
+This does rely on the individual command logic in the sim paying attention to the "continue" phase, which is not always the case.
+This may change in the future.

 ### Timers